LeonardoBai12/LBMeals/README.md

 ## Documentation

-A brand new documentation documentation is published on every push on the main branch.\n You can access it by downloading the _lb-meals-documentation_ file from the [Documentation](https://github.com/LeonardoBai12/LBMeals/actions/workflows/documentation_workflow.yml) action artifacts.
+A brand new documentation documentation is published on every push on the main branch.\
+You can access it by downloading the _lb-meals-documentation_ file from the [Documentation](https://github.com/LeonardoBai12/LBMeals/actions/workflows/documentation_workflow.yml) action artifacts.

 ## Functionalities Demonstration